 Venmo suspends accounts that have chargebacks associated with them.
 Users must log in and make an ACH payment to pay back the chargeback amount in order to get their account reinstated.
 This helps to reduce Venmo chargebacks that would be categorized as friendly fraud, but true fraudsters won’t care about abandoning an account once it has served its purpose.

 How Can Merchants Protect Themselves from Venmo Chargebacks?

-By using Venmo’s merchant platform you can gain access to the fraud protection tools the processor offers, but many of these tools—CVV verification, for example—will not apply to Venmo app payments.
-However, methodologies such as risk scoring can potentially be applied to screen out Venmo payments that bear likely signs of fraud.
+Many traditional fraud prevention tools, such as CVV verification, don't apply to payments made using the Venmo app.
+However, methods like risk scoring can potentially be applied to screen out Venmo payments that bear likely signs of fraud.
 By screening out these transactions, you can minimize your exposure to fraud and chargebacks over Venmo.